 Recent desertions and defections in the Puducherry assembly have yet again highlighted the absurdity of the anti-defection law.
 Many MLAs from the treasury benches resigned, decreasing the numbers needed for a no-confidence motion to succeed in the Puducherry Assembly.
 This practice has also been seen recently in other states like Madhya Pradesh and Karnataka.
 Thus an MP (or MLA) has absolutely zero freedom to vote their judgement on any issue.
 They have to blindly follow what the party directs them to do so.
 This provision goes against the concept of representative democracy.

-With the end of 16th Lok Sabha, it is time to reflect on how to make this institution more effective.
-A crucial step would be to review the Anti-Defection Law that made the institution less effective by affecting the independence of MPs/MLAs and removing any incentive for them to research and understand on policies which have the bearing on nation-building and development process.
+Therefore, the crucial step would be to review the Anti-Defection Law that made the institution less effective by affecting the independence of MPs/MLAs and removing any incentive for them to research and understand policies that have the bearing on the nation-building and development process.

 What is defection?